Suman9054/canvasapitest/README.md

 # Canvas API Test

-This project is designed to test the functionality of the Canvas API.
+This project is a Boilerplate for the Canvas API vector graphics projects.

 ## Getting Started